-Parents are welcome to take photographs of their own children only during school activities, subject to other restrictions notified to parents in advance in writing or verbally (e.g. parents may be asked not to take photographs during concerts/performances in order not to distract children who are performing or other audience members).
+Parents are welcome to take photographs of their own children only during school activities, subject to other restrictions notified to parents in advance in writing or verbally (e.g. parents may be asked not to take photographs during concerts/performances in order not to distract children who are performing/other audience members or if it is not possible to capture a photograph without including other children).
 Parents must not publish (including on social media) photographs of other children inadvertently captured during school events without the express permission of the parents of those children.